openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

 A ``catch`` clause consists of two parts:

--  a *catch identifier* that provides access to the object associated with the error occurred, and
+-  *Catch identifier* that provides access to the object associated with the error thrown; and

--  a block of code that is to handle the situation.
+-  Block of code that is to handle the situation.

 The type of a *catch identifier* is *Object*.